mallonie/luke/content/posts/2025/05/compute-blade-pxe-boot.md

 Firmware not found
 ```

-You can get a copy of these files from the [official firmware](https://github.com/raspberrypi/firmware) or
+You can get a copy of these files from the [official firmware](https://github.com/raspberrypi/firmware) or Uptime Industries
-Uptime Industries provide a [custom build](https://github.com/uptime-industries/compute-blade-cm4-uefi), which I have used.
+provide a [custom build](https://github.com/uptime-industries/compute-blade-cm4-uefi), which I have used.

 Once you have downloaded the firmware you should add the files to the config directory of the netboot.xyz instance.
 There
 are two ways that you can do this:
 - directly into `/mnt/config/menus`, this will mean any raspberry pi system will pick up these files
 - into a sub directory, `/mnt/config/menus/abc123`, where `abc123` is the serial number of the device you want to grab these specific files

-Now that you have these in place when you boot the Compute Blade it will grab these files then grab the configured `efi`
+Now that you have these in place when you boot the Compute Blade it will grab these files, then grab the configured `efi`
 file in `dhcp-boot`.
-Where you will be able to see something like the following:
+You will eventually see something like the following on the Compute Blade:

 ![Netboot.xyz Menu](/images/menu.jpg "Netboot.xyz Menu")